technicalflow/mikrotik-pi-bf/README.md

 Tutorial is based on Rasbian OS Lite - Debian 12 - 10.10.2023

+<u>Remember to connect USB cable into 'middle' USB port in Pi Zero</u>

 ### Mikrotik configuration
 Only after lte1 device appear in /interfaces/print <br>